GEizaguirre/DistributedSystem-SD/README.md

 processes and ensures all functions receive values in the same order.
 Finally, every serverless function returns the same list of values.

+This project is implemented in Python 3.6

 ## Use

+The main script is sdtask2.py.
-For executing the program it is only necessary to call it as a python script.
+For executing the program it is only necessary to call sdtask2.py as a python script.
 It receives the first argument as the number of nodes it has to create.
 The number of nodes must be wrapped between 1 and 18, if not it will be set to the default 5.

+Example: python3 sdtask2.py 7